guille9gonz/computer-vision_office-or-screenshot/README.md

-# Project Title: Image Classification with Convolutional Neural Network (CNN)
+Image Classification with Convolutional Neural Network (CNN)
 ## Overview
 This project implements a Convolutional Neural Network (CNN) model to classify images into two categories: Office and Screenshot.
 The model is trained using TensorFlow and Keras on a custom dataset of 1,600 images, categorized as "office" or "screenshot".